The U.S. could have avoided Puerto Rico’s water crisis

 The numbers associated with the current situation in Puerto Rico, one month after Hurricane Maria struck the U.S. territory, are baffling.

 More than 2.5 million residents are still without power.
 The Federal Emergency Management Agency is able to offer 200,000 meals to Puerto Ricans daily — but it needs to feed 2 million people.
-Perhaps most baffling — or at least exasperating — President Trump gives himself a perfect 10 for his response to the storm’s aftermath.
+Perhaps most baffling, or at least exasperating, President Donald Trump gives himself a perfect 10 for his response to the storm’s aftermath.

-One of the most pressing issues on the island is residents’ access to clean water.
-Officials estimate that more than one in 3 residents in Puerto Rico don’t have it.
-Aid agencies on the ground say the number is closer to one in two.
+One of the most pressing issues on the island is access to clean water.
+Officials estimate that more than 1 in 3 residents in Puerto Rico doesn’t have it.
+Aid agencies on the ground say the number is closer to 1 in 2.
 Families are drinking water contaminated with sewage and dead animals.
 Others are drawing from toxic Superfund sites.
-There have been at least 10 cases of leptospirosis from drinking contaminated water –and officials are investigating four deaths which may have been caused by the water-borne bacteria.
+There have been at least 10 cases of leptospirosis from drinking contaminated water — and officials are investigating four deaths which may have been caused by waterborne bacteria.

 Simply put, this is an ongoing public health crisis.